 - Physical Therapy

 - Recreational Therapy

 - Orthopedic Rehabilitation

 Unfortunately, we did not have many positive things to say about this nursing home's overall grade or its category grades.
 However, with just a D in this area, it still performed relatively poorly.
 When computing a facility's nursing score, we consider the amount of time nurses are with residents and the level of licensure of those nurses.
 This nursing home averages 0.3 hours of nursing care per patient each day, which is below the national average.
 Finally, we also looked at some nursing quality-based metrics in computing our nursing scores.
 This facility performed well in the area of minimizing its residents' major falls and pressure ulcers.

 Among this nursing home's alarming grades was an F for its inspection rating.
 Typically, this means we found some major red flags on its inspection reports.
 For nursing homes with bad inspection grades, you should really scrutinize any severe deficiencies found on their recent inspection reports.
 This particular facility was assessed 8 deficiencies by government inspectors.
 The only positive thing we found is that none of these deficiencies were in the categories that indicate that they posed a risk to resident health or safety.
-Lastly, we would like to point out that this place received large government fines recently of over $50,000.
-This often suggests that inspectors became frustrated after several years of failed inspections.
+Lastly, we would like to point out that this place received large government fines recently amounting to more than $100,000.
+This usually signifies that a bad track record has been an issue for multiple years.

 Does this page answer your questions about Capital City Gardens Rehabilitation and Nursing Ce?